 Are you of Italian descent?
 What holiday traditions do you celebrate every holiday season that have been passed down from one generation to the next?
 Italians celebrate the holiday season and Christmas with a wide range of month-long festivities that you can add to your own collection of holiday traditions this year.

-Baboo Natale is the Italian name for Santa Claus, who arrives on Christmas Eve to deliver candy and toys to good girls and boys.
-In recent years, Baboo Natale is starting to become more common in many Italian households as part of Christmas celebrations.
+Babbo Natale is the Italian name for Santa Claus, who arrives on Christmas Eve to deliver candy and toys to good girls and boys.
+In recent years, Babbo Natale is starting to become more common in many Italian households as part of Christmas celebrations.

 2. La Befana

 La Befana is an old woman who was approached by the Three Wise Men for a place to stay as they journeyed to Bethlehem for the birth of Christ.
 They invited La Befana to join them on their journey, but she declined.
 A short time later, she had a change of heart and set off to find the Three Wise Men and the baby Jesus.